 On the Road Again

-With a 3.5 hour drive in front of us, we didn’t stay much past 3pm, but if we would have had more time, there was plenty more to see at all three of the places we visited!
+With a 3.5 hour drive to the Kennedy Space Center in front of us, we didn’t stay much past 3pm, but if we would have had more time, there was plenty more to see at all three of the places we visited!
 If you are traveling to the Miami area, try to leave the beach for at least a few hours and explore this delightful city!